SvenHinrichs/GitLabCI/bin/README.md

 ### StyleModel:

-This variable is necessary for the StyleCheck und will check the Style e.g. "StyleModel: AixLib.Airflow.Multizone.DoorDiscretizedOpen"
+This variable is necessary for the StyleCheck und will check the Style of a modelica model (e.g. "StyleModel: AixLib.Airflow.Multizone.DoorDiscretizedOpen")

-## Push - Mirroring
+### Push - Mirroring
 All protected branches in gitlab will push to github.
-This included all branches with wildcard *issue and will after merge push the correctedhtml code to your current branch
+This included all branches with wildcard *issue and will after a merge push the corrected html code to your current branch.

-## Pull - Mirroring
+### Pull - Mirroring
 Pull all branches from github to gitlab.

-# What is done?
+## Test CI Setting
+To test if all necessary Variables are set push your Code with the commit "Test Setting".

+# To Do

+- Add Gitlab Page
+- Slack Notification in case of merge request in gitlab
+- Add a gitlab bot
+- Add $GL_Token
+- Add label CI and fix HTML code
+- Add Wildcard for protected branches with issue*